-Site-specific groundwater and surface water quality data is required to establish environmental criteria to support the environmental outcome detailed in condition 13-1(1) of Ministerial Statement No. 1036.
-The outcome is to ensure that:
+Site-specific groundwater and surface water quality, groundwater level and surface water flow data is required to establish environmental criteria to support the environmental outcomes detailed in condition 14-1(1) and 14-1(2) of Ministerial Statement No. 1036.

+Those outcomes are to ensure that: